STEM Education Advisory Panel (Committee)

 The STEM Education Advisory Panel (Committee) was established on October 18, 2017, under the authority of the American Innovation and Competitiveness Act (Public Law 114-329; Section 303(b)) and the Federal Advisory Committee Act (“FACA”) of 1972 (5 U.S.C, Appendix 2, as amended).

-The National Science Foundation (NSF), the Department of Education, the National Aeronautics and Space Administration, and the National Oceanic and Atmospheric Administration are currently requesting recommendations for membership.
+NSF, ED, NASA, and NOAA are currently accepting recommendations for membership.
 Recommendations should consist of the name of the submitting individual, the organization or the affiliation providing the member nomination, the name of the recommended individual, the recommended individual's curriculum vita, an expression of the individual's interest in serving, and the following recommended individual's contact information: employment address, telephone number, FAX number, and email address.
 Self-recommendations are accepted.
-If you would like to make a membership recommendation, please send your recommendation to Nafeesa Owens at email@example.com.
+For your convenience, you may use this form.
+Please submit your nomination (or attach your completed form) to Jolene Jesse at email@example.com.

 Although NSF welcomes all recommendations, the Agency will not be able to acknowledge or respond to each person who contacts NSF or has been recommended.
 NSF will keep recommendations active for 12 months from the date of receipt.